mitmedialab/gobo/README.md

     heroku buildpack:add heroku/python
     ```
     run `heroku buildpacks` to make sure the correct buildpacks are set.
-- Push to heroku: `git push heoku heroku-deploy:master`
+- Push to heroku: `git push heroku heroku-deploy:master`
-**Make sure to noth push this anywhere else!! as this contains sensitive data!"**
+**!!! - Make sure to noth push this anywhere else!! as this contains sensitive data! - !!!**